 Shrimp Egg Rolls

 These shrimp egg rolls are super crispy and crunchy on the outside with a delicious shrimp and veggie filling.
-They're so much better than anything you'd get for takeout, and this egg roll recipe is simple to make at home!
+Honestly, they're so much better than anything you'd get for takeout, plus they're super simple to make too!
+In fact, just 4 simple steps are all you have to follow to make 'em and they'll be done and on the table in under 20 minutes.

 Ingredients